phaserjs/phaser/README.md

 Don't be alarmed if you look at `phaser.js` and see a file over 8 MB.
 Over 84% of that is inline documentation - JSDoc comments, type annotations, and detailed method descriptions that power the TypeScript definitions and API docs.
 It's there for your IDE, not for your players.

 The minified build, `phaser.min.js`, strips all of that out and comes in at **345 KB** with standard gzip web server compression.
-This is the full version, with every feature included, but is still smaller than most title screen images.
+This is the full version, with every feature included, but is still smaller than most texture images.
 You can reduce it further still by tweaking the build settings to exclude features your game doesn't need.

 | Build | Raw Size | Compressed (gzip) |
 | ----- | -------- | ------------------ |